-In April 2015, the Danish 3R-Center participated in the first joint meeting for 3R centres in Europe.
-The meeting was called by EURL-ECVAM which is the EU joint centre for validating alternative methods and the European Union Reference Laboratory.
+In April 2015, the Danish 3R-Center participated in the first joint meeting for 3R centers in Europe.
+The meeting was called by the European Union Reference Laboratory and EURL-ECVAM, the latter of which is the EU joint center for validating alternative methods and the European Union Reference Laboratory.

 In addition to employees from EURL-ECVAM, the meeting was attended by representatives from centres in Sweden, Norway, Finland, Denmark, Germany, the Netherlands, Italy, the UK and Romania – the latter had just established a 3R centre.
 Even though it is evident that a number of EU member states are still missing, it still goes to show that the idea of building dedicated 3R centres is gaining ground.

-The meeting was held in an atmosphere of openness and cooperation and resulted in the following conclusions: Existing 3R centres vary greatly in terms of structure, affiliation with official functions, focus areas and financing.
-Some centres should be considered NGOs that attempt to strengthen 3R developments for private funding.
-Others are more scientifically based and often located at universities receiving various degrees of government support, whereas others, such as the Danish centre, are mainly public-sector organisations.
-Despite the differences, it was also clear that there was an obvious potential for collaboration and thus for strengthening the effort at international level.
+The meeting was held in an atmosphere of openness and cooperation and resulted in the following conclusions: Existing 3R centers vary greatly in terms of structure, affiliation with official functions, focus areas and financing.
+Some centers should be considered NGOs that attempt to strengthen 3R developments for private funding.
+Others are more scientifically based and often located at universities, receiving various degrees of government support.
+There are also centers, such as the Danish center, which are mainly public-sector organizations.
+Despite the differences, there was an obvious potential for collaboration and the strengthening of effort on an international level.

-Six topics of interest to all participants/centres were identified.
-They will form the basis for further discussions on any future joint efforts.
-The Danish 3R-Center’s board will be represented in all six discussion groups.
-The six topics are:
+Six common topics of interest were identified.
+They will form the basis for further discussions concerning any future, joint efforts.
+The Danish 3R-Center’s board will be represented in all six discussion topics.
+They are as follows:

-- Identification of priorities for reducing the number of laboratory animals in biomedical research - including addressing concerns with respect to the increasing use of transgenic animals.
+- Identifying priorities in order to reduce the number of laboratory animals in biomedical research.
+This includes addressing concerns with respect to the increasing use of transgenic animals.

 - Communication and dissemination